 These words show how naturally and gradually his path to professional volleyball developed.

-🏆 Novy Urengoy – a happy land
+🏆 Novy Urengoy – a lucky land